andreluizbvs/license-plate-recognition/README.md

 #### Options

-`--approach`: Choose the approach to use: 1 (slower & more accurate) or 2 (faster & less accurate).
-Default is 2.
-More details on the approaches check the report below.
+- `--approach`: Choose the approach to use: 1 (slower & more accurate) or 2 (faster & less accurate).
+Default is 2. **More details on the approaches in the report below.**
-`--type`: Specify the type of input (video or image).
+- `--type`: Specify the type of input (video or image).
 This option is required.
-`--path`: Path to the video or image file.
+- `--path`: Path to the video or image file.
 This option is required.

-# Chain of thought for 1st steps for developing this project
+# Chain of thought for developing this project

 ## 1. Uncertainties